Suggest a Songfact / Artistfact

 recorded before he died (his last was a cover of an earlier AC/DC song called "Ride On," recorded February 10, 1980 with the French rock band Trust).
 It also happened to be the last song on his last album, Highway to Hell

 .
 He was a fan of Robin Williams, and ends the song with Williams' famous catch phrase 'Shazbot, Nanu Nanu!'
 Which is what the character 'Mork' from Mork And Mindy

-used to end transmissions to his home planet with.
-It is rumored that this was the last take ever recorded of Bon Scott. (thanks, Joe - Kalamazoo, MI)
+used to end transmissions to his home planet with. (thanks, Joe - Kalamazoo, MI)

 The Highway To Hell album was produced by Mutt Lange, but the first recordings for the album were made with Eddie Kramer, known for his work with Kiss, producing.
 The work with Kramer didn't pan out, so at the suggestion of the band's manager Michael Browning, they went with the 30-year-old Lange, who clicked with the band.
 Lange went on to work with Def Leppard and marry Shania Twain; their union lasted from 1993-2008.